By Carlos “Carlito” Rovira

 Arnaldo Darío Rosado, 24, and Carlos Soto Arriví, 18, had been involved in pro-independence groups before.
 Inspired by the heroes of independence who championed the liberation of the homeland from U.S. rule by any means necessary, they joined the Armed Revolutionary Movement (MRA).
 The MRA had no experience in such matters, it never carried out any military actions in the past.

 By 1978, the freedom of these political prisoners was a campaign of paramount importance, both to the pro-independence movement in Puerto Rico and to human rights advocates around the world.
-In fact, it was a frequently mentioned issue in news outlets throughout the world and at United Nations Organization discussions on decolonization.
+In fact, it was a frequently mentioned issue in news outlets throughout the world and at United Nations Organization discussions.

 COLONIAL POLICE MURDER ARNALDO & CARLOS